12 minutes read

 You need to invest in a good copy, hire a qualified SEO specialist, identify what words you need to rank for, and keep posting content.
 Learning SEO is key to success, but it is a living thing, much like search engines, meaning you’ll never be done with it.

 One of the most important aspects of any website is its ability to redirect visitors to the right page.
 If there are plenty of bad redirects and 404 pages, it can cause problems with websites.
-Then fixing them is vital to the core user experience.
+Then fixing dead links is vital to the core user experience.
 The less your user/visitor has to bounce from page to page, the better you rank and the more satisfied your customer will be.

 Suppose you don’t know how to fix or identify what is wrong with your site regarding redirects, then use Google Analytics.
 The tool has a dedicated feature just for this particular issue, which proves why this is among the most common website problems.